janekb04/job_system/README.md

 before it finished running on the publisher thread.

 The queues are small enough to be allocated up front, when the executor is initialized, so `push`ing and `pop`ping jobs doesn't cause any allocations.
-By default they have a capacity of 256 jobs each.
+By default, they have a capacity of 256 jobs each.
 This eliminates the use of moduli in their implementation.
-Instead the ring buffer iterators are simply `unsigned char`s which wrap around automatically.
+Instead, the ring buffer iterators are simply `uint8_t`s, which wrap around automatically.
 A limitation of this is that a job can have at most 249 dependencies.
-It is not 256 because there can be already at most 7 jobs in the queue (assuming a 64-byte cache line, read below).
+It is not 256 because there can be already at most 7 jobs in the queue (assuming a 64-byte cache line; read below).

 ### The global MPMC queue

 The global queue is a multi-producer multi-consumer lock-free queue.
 Jobs are `push`ed to it and `pop`ped from it in cache-line sized blocks.
 This is because the [MOESI](https://en.wikipedia.org/wiki/MOESI_protocol) protocol operates at a cache line granularity.
-By disallowing reads or writes to the queue spanning cache line boundaries, it is guaranteed that at most two threads will be ever contending for a piece of the queue data - the writer and the reader.
+By disallowing reads or writes to the queue spanning across cache line boundaries, it is guaranteed that at most two threads will ever be contending for a piece of the queue data - *the writer* and *the reader*.

-When a thread wants to `enqueue` a batch of jobs to the global queue, it is given a write iterator, which tells is where it can put the jobs.
+When a thread wants to `enqueue` a batch of jobs to the global queue, it is given a *write iterator*, which tells it where it can put the jobs.
 The write iterator is simply an index into the queue's underlying data array.
 The write iterator is obtained from a monotonically increasing atomic counter.
 No two writers can receive the same iterator.
 This eliminates all race conditions between writers.

-When a thread wants to `dequeue` a batch of jobs from the global queue, it is given a read iterator.
+When a thread wants to `dequeue` a batch of jobs from the global queue, it is given a *read iterator*.
 It is very similar to the write iterator.
 It is also monotonically increasing, so it ensures that a given batch of jobs will be read by only one thread.

 Understanding how the reader and the writer synchronize with each other on a given cache line